AxlFullbuster/Gameboy-emulator/README.md

 There are currently no plans to emulate sound and memory banking past the first type.

 # Current Progress
-Finished opcode testing.
-Currently working on GPU.
+GPU has been implemented.
+Currently working on MBC1 support and CPU debugging.

 # References/Resources
 [Gameboy Development Manual Version 1.1](https://archive.org/details/GameBoyProgManVer1.1)